Why is Data Security Important

 Every service option offered by DriveSavers Data Recovery meets the data loss prevention and data security/data privacy protocols mandated within SOX, GLBA and HIPAA.

-You Can Trust DriveSavers with Your Data!
+Trust DriveSavers with Your Data!

 Unlike other data recovery companies, we can prove our statements about data security.
 All of our certifications and proof documents are posted here.